 It is assumed in every business that they take on some form of accounting, especially when financial implications are being discussed.
 In Saira Fatah’s own words, she says, “there is a severe divergence between a business that can deal with its ledger well, and one that can’t.”
 Failure to ascertain that your books are being appropriately managed without excluding audits and forecasts means that you are at a great disadvantage.

 She continues by saying that “a talented accountant can be what makes or breaks a business, principally in the early days when money is tight, and you need to be smart about the investments you make.”
-As the MBA and CPA qualified accountant Saira Fatah is, she drew our attention to the availability of dependable and capable accountants during the businesses’ teething sessions and how that can prevent a significant amount of money from been lost.
+As the accountant Saira Fatah is, she drew our attention to the availability of dependable and capable accountants during the businesses’ teething sessions and how that can prevent a significant amount of money from been lost.
 She also emphasized how that can reduce pressure and intimidating environment for business executives who their strongest skill might not be an analysis of numbers.

 When a business is of a particular size, it becomes necessary to set aside a financial department, in turn; the department manages highly-tasking transactions, depending on if the business has a private equity share structure.

 Saira Fatah also adds that “getting professional perspectives on your ledger right from the get-go will ensure you run a lean and well-organized business, that will be far less likely to yield to greedy competitors or oppositional market forces.”
-This MBA and CPA authorized accountant can comprehend from her experience that at an extremely early-stage, businesses can benefit from all the advantage that comes with having a well-skilled accountant, who is experienced enough to pilot multifaceted private equity arrangements.
+This accountant can comprehend from her experience that at an extremely early-stage, businesses can benefit from all the advantage that comes with having a well-skilled accountant, who is experienced enough to pilot multifaceted private equity arrangements.